moatazsaad/msml641-project/reports/week04.md

 Converted interview findings into clearer product direction, including user research summary, MVP requirements, and an NLP data/model plan.
 Evidence: #4, PR #5.

-Created initial Data&Eval artifacts for workload labeling and course selection so future review collection can be evaluated consistently.
+Created initial artifacts for workload labeling and course selection so future review collection can be evaluated consistently.
 Evidence: PR #6.